 If you’ve visited in the past, you’re guaranteed to find something new on your return trip.
 The cherry on top?
 Admission is always FREE for all guests.

 If the outdoors are calling, you’re in luck!
 At the Forrest L. Wood Crowley’s Ridge Nature Center you can explore and experience unique North American nature and wildlife.
-Inside, the center focuses on the formation of the 200-mile-long ridge (hence, Crowley’s Ridge).
-After exploring the exhibits, go outside to the Habitats trail, winding around Willow Pond, across a ride top to the edge of the prairie and back.
+Inside, the center focuses on the formation of the 200-mile-long ridge.
+After exploring the exhibits, go outside to the Habitats trail.

 Craighead Forrest State Park is another excellent outdoor option.
 From biking and running to bird watching and fishing, this 692-acre park offers something for all.
 Tent sites as well as RV campgrounds are available.

 Take family game night to the next level at Jonesboro’s Hijinx Family Entertainment Center.
-Whether you’re young or simply young at heart, you’ll be hard pressed to find more entertainment options under one roof: bowling, billiards, laser tag, inflatable bounce houses, an arcade with more than 50 games, a ropes course, and a “foam factory” where thousands of foam balls can be blasted, scooped, and thrown.
-After you’ve worked up an appetite, grab a table at JT’s Grill inside of Hijinx for a cheeseburger, pizza, or their signature funnel cake fries.
+Entertainment options include bowling, billiards, laser tag, inflatable bounce houses, an arcade with more than 50 games, a ropes course, and a “foam factory.”
+After you’ve worked up an appetite, grab a table at JT’s Grill for a cheeseburger, pizza, or their signature funnel cake fries.

 Where to EAT in Jonesboro

-Don’t leave town without trying Demo’s Smoke House BBQ.
-Their award-winning barbecue is smoked daily.
+Demo’s Smoke House BBQ: Their award-winning barbecue is smoked daily.
 Visit one of their two locations and choose from ribs, chicken, beef brisket, or pulled pork.

-Sue’s Kitchen is one of the oldest family-owned restaurants in Jonesboro.
+Sue’s Kitchen: One of the oldest family-owned restaurants in Jonesboro.
 Named for a Jonesboro native with a long career in catering, the newly reopened restaurant offers all of Sue’s classic recipes, including the Jalapeno Pimento Cheese sandwich and Sue’s Famous 3-Way salad.

-Skinny J’s in downtown Jonesboro bills itself as “not your average steakhouse and burger joint.”
+Skinny J’s in downtown Jonesboro: “Not your average steakhouse and burger joint.”
 A glance at their menu confirms the slogan.
 Offerings include an oyster bar, shrimp and grits, and the “Southern Peach” pimento cheese sandwich, as well as a dizzying array of burger and steak options.

 Bradi Bear Chimes In